Uncertain

 Urry

-1) John Urry died 1730
+1) John Urry fl.
+1715, died 1730

 The OOP paid out expenses in 1715 to travel to Glastonbury, Somerton, and Charlton several times upon witness and other enquiries concerning this person.
-A John Urry married a Frances Wadman in Bruton in 1710 and a John Urry married an Elizabeth Ham of Glastonbury in Pylle in 1713.
+A John Urry married a Frances Wadman in Bruton in 1710 [unlikely] and a John Urry married an Elizabeth Ham of Glastonbury in Pylle in 1713.
 He re-appears in the OOP accounts in 1730 when they paid for a change [of underclothes] and 'pd for a shrode 2s 8d and a coffin 6s and in victualls and drink 2s 6d ringing the bell and making the grave and affidavid 2s 8d for John Urry in all'